SSpectre4x/Senior_Project_2025/README.md

   -h                  Show this help message
-  -f <file>           Input ARM .s file (use quotations if spaces in file name) -d <directory>      Input directory of .s files (use quotations if spaces in directory name) --csv               Output selected data to CSV file --metrics           Show and optionally save summary metrics --lines             Show and optionally save line-by-line data
+  -f <file>           Input ARM .s file (use quotations if spaces in file name) -d <directory>      Input directory of .s files (use quotations if spaces in directory name) --noff              Disables fast-forward when reading from a directory, pausing between each file.
+  --csv               Output selected data to CSV file --metrics           Show and optionally save summary metrics --lines             Show and optionally save line-by-line data